aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

 ## Use the middleware with Microsoft's OpenId-Connect-Client-Middleware

-The following listing shows a Owin-Configuration that configures Microsoft's OpenId-Connect-Client-Middleware (NuGet-Package _Microsoft.Owin.Security.OpenIdConnect_) for the usage with the here described Server-Middleware.
+The following listing shows an Owin-Configuration that configures Microsoft's OpenId-Connect-Client-Middleware (NuGet-Package _Microsoft.Owin.Security.OpenIdConnect_) for the usage with the here described Server-Middleware.
 Have a look at the sample-project _SampleOpenIdConnectClient_ for more infos.

 ```C#
 app.UseExternalSignInCookie("ExternalCookie");